RasheshDesai/Retail-AI-Insights/README.md

 This is a **Sales Analytics Dashboard** built using **Plotly Dash** to visualize product sales across different cities in Canada.
 It enables users to explore data interactively via dropdowns, graphs, and tables.

+The Dashboard is an interactive web application designed to visualize and explore retail sales data across different Canadian cities.
+Built using Dash, Plotly, and Bootstrap, this dashboard enables users to filter data by city, product, category, and month, providing dynamic insights through graphs, maps, and tables.
+The app displays key performance indicators such as total sales, product-wise distribution, and top-performing retailers, allowing businesses and analysts to make data-driven decisions.
+With a modern dark-themed UI and seamless interactivity, this tool brings together the power of data analytics and intuitive design to uncover sales trends, regional demand, and product performance in real-time.
+It serves as a valuable asset for retail businesses aiming to understand customer behavior and optimize inventory, marketing, and operational strategies.

 ![Example Output](images/App.png)

 ## 🚀 Features